 Address the letter correctly.
 This will ensure that your letter reaches its target.
 For state legislators address your letter to:

 Columbus, OH 43215

 Use standard business format.
 This makes it easy to read and shows you are serious.

 Be specific.
 If you are writing about a bill that has been introduced, include the bill number and name (i.e., SB 199, the Debris Landfill bill) and, if possible, the name(s) of the bill’s main sponsor(s).
 If you’re writing about a regulatory process, include the docket number or other identifiable information.

 Keep it brief.
 Focus on one major point.
 If you attempt to tackle too many issues in one letter, your main point may be diluted or confusing.

 Make it personal.
 If you can tell a story about how this bill or issue will affect you or your family, be sure to include it.
-Personal stories are more memorable and show the real impact that legislation can have on constituents.
-On high-profile legislation, there will be a lot of people sharing statistics and other figures.
+Personal stories are more memorable and show the real impact that legislation or regulations can have on constituents.
+On high-profile issues, there will be a lot of people sharing statistics and other figures.
 But a personal story will help connect the policy being considered directly to a real person more than any statistic can.

 Ask for a specific action.
 Do more than state your position on an issue.
 Ask a decision maker to do something that supports your position (i.e., support, oppose, or co-sponsor a bill).